 CIWO believes that the leaders who are on the front lines fighting for economic, racial, and gender justice know the solutions needed to push our movements forward.
 The Innovation Seeding Transformation Program gives space, resources, and support to leaders who are interested in moving their solutions from an idea into reality.
 Through funding from the Ford Foundation and Open Society Foundation, we are able to provide support (financial, programmatic, administrative) to new cutting-edge programs in the social, racial, economic, gender, and worker justice movement.
-We are currently supporting the following programs:

 Supporting Domestic Workers to Lead Policy Implementation in Latin America